🆕 Ecopreneur Beginner Selfpaced Course. From wild idea to first paying supporters. In your pace. Start building today.

 No need to travel across the planet to make great connections (and that’s better for your carbon footprint ✈️).

-Online events in the Wildya Community, like the Wild Idea into Action Gathering, bring together ecopreneurs who want to take action.
+Online events, like we organise sometimes on Oliver Dauert’s LinkedIn, bring together ecopreneurs who want to take action.

 You can: